What's covered by third party motorcycle insurance?

 Unless you or another rider of your motorcycle have a no-fault accident, you’ll be required to pay:

-- has not held a full Australian licence for two or more years
+rider has not held a full or open Australian motorcycle licence for 2 or more years

-- is not listed as a rider on your insurance certificate.
+rider is not listed on your insurance certificate.

-The dollar amounts of your Basic Excess and the additional excesses are shown on your Insurance Certificate.
+The dollar amount of your Basic Excess and any additional excesses are shown on your insurance certificate.

 Do I have to pay an excess if the accident was not my fault?

-- with all available evidence, it is reasonable for us to decide the driver of the other vehicle (or another person) is entirely at fault, and
+- we decide the driver of another vehicle (or another person) was entirely at fault, and

-- you tell us (or we can obtain) the at-fault driver’s full name, address, and vehicle registration number.
+- you tell us or we obtain the at-fault driver’s full name, address, and vehicle registration number.